 sequencing.
 Make your own samples and map them to the keyboard.

-Digital Performer lets you combine MIDI tracks with audio tracks, which use
+Reason lets you combine instrument tracks with audio tracks, which use bits of

-bits of recorded audio.
-I provide the audio for this assignment; you use it
+recorded audio.
+I provide the audio for this assignment; you use it creatively

-creatively to make some music.
-Learn how to edit audio tracks, use Digital
+to make some music.
+Learn how to chop up and rearrange audio tracks.
+Scale

 Use all the knowledge you’ve gained to put together a longer piece of

 music.
 We’ll listen to everyone’s work during the last few days of